HONEYPOT SUPABASE: HOW LONG BEFORE A PUBLIC ANON KEY IS ABUSED?

 The exposure surface controls discovery time but not what happens next.
 Once a key is found, the attacker behavior is roughly identical regardless of where the key came from — the same enumeration, the same bulk read.

 This means the defensive lever is not “harden the exposure surface” — keys leak from too many places to make that meaningful.
 The defensive lever is “make the key worthless” by configuring RLS correctly.
 A leaked anon key for a properly-RLS’d project produces the same probe pattern from attackers, but every probe returns empty results.
-We saw this directly: two honeypots had RLS correctly configured.
-Both received the full enumeration sequence.
-Neither leaked any data.
+Honeypots with RLS correctly configured (the controls) received the full enumeration sequence and leaked no data.

-The headline median is 11 minutes.
-That is the window between exposure and exploitation for a misconfigured Supabase project.
+The observed window between exposure and exploitation for a misconfigured Supabase project is minutes, not hours.
 It is shorter than the average builder’s incident-response time.
 It is shorter than the time it takes most builders to notice they pushed something they shouldn’t have.
 It is shorter than the average Slack channel delay between “I think we leaked something” and “we should rotate the key”.

 The implication is operational: rotate-on-suspicion is too slow.
 The defense has to be configuration-time, not response-time.
-Correct RLS at deploy is the only approach that survives an 11-minute exploitation window.
+Correct RLS at deploy is the only approach that survives a minutes-long exploitation window.

 Methodology

-Honeypots.
-Twenty Supabase projects created on Pro plan, each with a populated users table containing 1,000 synthetic but realistic-looking PII records (marked with honeypot tags in fields not visible to the attacker).
-RLS configuration varied: 18 had RLS off (the honeypot condition we wanted to measure), 2 had RLS configured correctly (controls).
+Honeypot setup.
+Supabase projects were created with a populated users table containing synthetic but realistic-looking PII records (marked with honeypot tags in fields not visible to the attacker).
+RLS configuration varied: most honeypots had RLS off (the condition we wanted to measure); a smaller set had RLS configured correctly (controls).

 Monitoring.
 Postgres query logs, edge function logs, and Cloudflare logs in front of the project.
-Every request against the project URL was tagged.
-We additionally monitored Telegram, public dumps, HIBP, and a known set of forums for our marker records.
+Every request against the project URL was tagged as attacker traffic by definition (no legitimate users).

 Reproduce on the public benchmark